Consumer Insights

 Market Breakup by End Use

 Key Insight: Ceramic still dominates, and by a wide margin.
-Tiles, bricks, sanitary ware, tableware, technical refractories; these account for the bulk of what the clay market actually produces.
-China's tile industry alone is a consumption force that's hard to overstate in regional terms.
-But the non-ceramic side of the ledger is arguably the more strategically interesting place to be right now.
-Paper coating uses kaolin to improve print brightness and ink holdout.
-Rubber manufacturers use calcined kaolin as a reinforcing filler that enhances dimensional stability without adding weight.
-Pharmaceutical grade bentonite goes into tablet formulations and wound care products.
-None of these applications are new, but they're all growing, and the clay grades they need are technically demanding.
-Producers who can consistently supply them don't have to compete on price the way brick clay suppliers do.
-That split between commodity volume and specialty value is likely to become a more pronounced feature of the market over the forecast period.
+Tiles, bricks, sanitary ware, tableware, and technical refractories together account for the bulk of what the global clay market produces, with China's tile industry alone setting the pace regionally.
+The non ceramic side, though smaller, is the more strategically interesting place to be right now.
+Paper coating uses kaolin for brightness and ink holdout, rubber compounding relies on calcined kaolin as a reinforcing filler, and pharmaceutical grade bentonite supports tablet formulations and wound care.
+None are new, but they all carry better margins and demand technically demanding clay grades that fewer producers can consistently deliver.

 Market Breakup by Region